SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ## <p align="center">Analysis Overview<p/>

-#### *This 8 part analysis is currently in progress thru Nov 2022.
-Using over 20 years of Zillow data, I identify the top 5 zip codes for home value in 7 different home catagories in Sacramento County California.
+#### *Using over 20 years of Zillow data, I identify the top 5 zip codes for home value in 7 different home catagories in Sacramento County California.
 Then, I forecast those homes values and percentage increases out for the next 3 years using the SARIMA forecasting model.*